Xiaofei-it/pinoc/README.md

 ## Demo

 A demo is provided, which you may refer to.
-See [Demo](docs/trojan_demo.md) for the details.
+See [Demo](docs/pinoc_demo.md) for the details.

 ## Deployment

-To use the Trojan library, add the following dependency:
+To use the Pinoc library, add the following dependency:

 ```